UMM-CSci-3601/3601-lab2_client-server/README.md

 ![image](https://user-images.githubusercontent.com/1300395/107262491-3cf57780-6a06-11eb-9e5b-68d4491cde47.png)

-These test reports are especially helpful when a test fails because you will get the full stacktrace there.
+These test reports are especially helpful when a test fails because you will get the full stack trace there.

-When a test fails you will get a notice in the terminal that there were failing tests along with a path to the report.
+When a test fails, you will get a notice in the terminal that there were failing tests along with a path to the report.
 You can copy that path into your browser to see the report.

 ## Checking your code coverage